nekitmm/YOFO/README.md

 </p>
 <br/>

 * **YOFO Scan**.
-This menu allows you to find the best focus point to put into presets.
-The way this work is easy: you put your lens to hard stop beyond infinity, activate AF and run the scan.
-The scan settings have starting point, end point and step size.
-After you hit "Run", the camera will move through a number of positions you have specified and take pictures at each and every one of them.
+This menu allows you to find the best focus point to put into **YOFO presets**.
+The way this works is super easy: you **put your lens to hard stop beyond infinity**, activate AF and run the scan.
+The scan settings include starting point, end point and step size.
+After you hit **Run**, the camera will move through a number of positions you have specified and take pictures at each and every one of them.
 You will only need to look through the images and select the one with the best focus.
 Here is how this menu looks like:

 <br/>
 <p align="center">